mozilla/infosec.mozilla.org/docs/index.md

 layout: default
 ---

-# Enterprise Information Security
+# Security Assurance and Security Operations
-Infosec assists Mozillians in defining and operating security controls to ensure that data at Mozilla is protected consistently across the organization.
+Security Assurance and Security Operations assist Mozillians in defining and operating security controls to ensure that data at Mozilla is protected consistently across the organization.

 - we help you define the risks around your services and data
 - we help projects design and implement security controls